dbousfie/1026bot/syllabus.md

 Necessary conditions for passing this course
 Necessary conditions for passing this course or receiving your earned grade: you must write the Exam; (not necessarily passing it, and submit the Essay for the course (not necessarily earn a passing grade on the Essay, but your Essay must be assessed as minimally acceptable effort to complete a proper essay).
 If you do not meet the aforementioned three conditions, then you will receive a failing grade (not your earned grade based on completed assignments) for the course and not receive credit for this course.
 Contact the course instructor if you have any questions.

+This bot does not have detailed essay and EBo information for that you should go to the EBO and Essay bot here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3411596

 Question: how do I get the bot to summarize the lecture?
 Answer: there's too much data to upload all at once into the bot, you can do it yourself by taking the PowerPoint 'File' --> 'export' --> 'download as PDF' then you can put it in any chat bot with the prompt 'use this file to develop 10 multiple choice questions with four options'.